 Whilst the initial thought of using a menstrual cup may be daunting, once you have gone through a few cycles with them, they become second nature and very easy to use.
 For the first 2-4 cycles you can use a liner with them, in case of any leaks until you get used to them.
 While the size of the cup is one consideration, another would be how firm the cup is.
 If you are more physically active you will find a firmer cup will stay in place better during exercise.
-A firmer cup is also easier to unfold once inserted.
-However, if you have a sensitive bladder you may wish to consider a softer cup.
-Additionally, if you have a low cervix a shorter cup will be best for you
+A firmer menstrual cup is also easier to unfold once inserted.
+However, if you have a sensitive bladder you may wish to consider softer menstrual cups.

+Once you get the hang of it you'll find your cup easy to insert.
 Firstly ensure you have washed your hands.
-Then fold the cup and gently insert into the entrance of your vaginal canal.
-Once inserted, the cup will unfold itself open and will then start collecting your menstrual fluid.
+Then fold the menstrual cup and gently insert it into the entrance of your vaginal canal.
+Once inserted, the menstrual cup will unfold itself open and will then start collecting your menstrual fluid.

-Use the stem on each menstrual cup to guide your fingers to the base of the menstrual cup.
-Then pinch the base to release the suction seal and then slowly remove the cup from the vaginal canal.
-Don't remove without releasing the suction first!
+Use the stem to guide your fingers to the base of the menstrual cup.
+Then pinch the base to release the suction seal and slowly remove the cup from the vaginal canal.
+Don't remove it without releasing the suction first!

-Between changes, just running the menstrual cup under a tap.
+Between changes, just run the menstrual cup under a tap.
 At the end of your cycle, they need to be sterilised before storing for your next cycle.
-Follow the manufacturers instructions which can either be boiling for 15 minutes or microwaving in the menstrual cup clean pots.
+Follow the manufacturer's instructions which can either be boiling for 15 minutes or microwaving in the menstrual cup clean pots.